VATI supports teachers of Italian in Victoria. Our members are mainly drawn from primary and secondary teachers.

 Please note that this mock exam is only available to teachers at schools teaching Italian at VCE level.

-Once you have registered you will be emailed instructions on how to access the mock exam resources.
+The mock exam will be ready by Friday 21 September 2018.
+Once it is available you will be emailed instructions on how to access the mock exam resources.

 Attention Secondary teachers of Italian!